 These expenses need to be itemized even if you use only one vendor to do the work.
 The work might include items that aren’t considered deductions for that year.

-It’s not worth saving a few hundred dollars to slip in expenses from a repair.
-The easiest way to flag your tax return for an audit is to have an extreme amount of deductions.
+It is not worth saving a few hundred dollars to slip in expenses from a repair.
+The easiest way to flag your tax return for an audit is to have an extremely high amount of questionable deductions.

 Here are two common types of repairs that usually warrant a tax deduction.

 The industrial building allowance for energy efficient improvements is around $1.80 per square foot.
 This rule applies under the Energy Policy Act of 2005.
-Boiler costs and other heat or electric expenses should be considered.
+Boiler costs and other heat or electric expenses should be considered, especially with sky-high energy costs in 2023.

 If your improvements don’t meet their standards, they won’t be approved deductions for energy efficiency.
 Your improvements must also lower heating and cooling costs by a minimum of 50 percent.